<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Clearing conveyor jams

-So why would anyone be reluctant to follow LO/TO guidelines?
+So why would anyone be reluctant to follow LO/TO guidelines even if it means avoiding an arc flash?
 These common "excuses" all relate to productivity.

 • An employee is required to clear a jammed machine several times each day and locking out the machine would drop product onto the floor